stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                         o  setTotalRouteMileageAllTrucks(), print(mileageToSetT1)
                         o  setTotalRouteMileageAllTrucks(), print(mileageToSetT2)
                         o  setTotalRouteMileageAllTrucks(), print(mileageToSetT3)
-            o  All packages were delivered on time o  Can verify through user interface, enter time >= 1159 o  Can also verify by enabling the following print functions: o  Distance.py (float list of route distance ---- last distance = distance to hub)
+            o  All Packages Were Delivered On Time o  Can verify through user interface, enter time >= 1159 o  Can also verify by enabling the following print functions: o  Distance.py (float list of route distance ---- last distance = distance to hub)